shuqzhang/mydrivers/README.md

 make defconfig
 make all -j8

+NOTE: when execute make command, please add sudo mandatorily, or the building for arch=arm64 will proceed abnormally. executed the make with ARCH=arm64 CROSS_COMPILE=aarch64-none-linux-gnu- added, or it may build for x86 and some confuse prompts like upgrade compile, balabala make you feeling amazing.

 2. Busybox to get a bundle of common apps

 Downloaded busybox codes from : https://busybox.net/downloads/